 Easiest.
 Consumers and decision makers want products that make their lives easier.
 They don’t want the hassle of something complicated.
 If your product or service has the potential to make a task easier, then advertise that selling point.

 Compare.
-If your company’s rates or offerings qualitatively or quantitatively beat the competition, use the word compare by challenging your prospective customers to run their own comparison.
-By using this word, you’ll be showing confidence in your ability to stand behind your brand and empowering customers to make their own conclusions about why your product is the best.
+If your company’s rates or offerings qualitatively or quantitatively beat the competition, use the word "compare" by challenging your prospective customers to run their own comparison.
+With this word, you’ll be showing confidence in your ability to stand behind your brand and empowering customers to make their own conclusions about why your product is the best.